storj-archived/bridge/README.md

 Start the server (set the `NODE_ENV` environment variable to specify the config):

 ```
-NODE_ENV=develop metadisk
+NODE_ENV=develop storj-bridge
 ```

-This will use the configuration file located at `~/.metadisk/config/develop.json`.
+This will use the configuration file located at `~/.storj-bridge/config/develop.json`.
-For local testing and development, you can run MetaDisk API and a farmer to seed it using the included development script:
+For local testing and development, you can run Storj Bridge and a farmer to seed it using the included development script:

 ```
-cd /path/to/metadisk-api
+cd /path/to/storj-bridge
 npm run develop
 ```

-For more information, see [the documentation](http://storj.github.io/metadisk-api).
+For more information, see [the documentation](http://storj.github.io/bridge).

 License
 -------

 ```
-MetaDisk - Access The Storj Network via REST Interface
+Storj Bridge - Access The Storj Network via REST Interface
 Copyright (C) 2016  Storj Labs, Inc

 This program is free software: you can redistribute it and/or modify